Ed94/gencpp/docs/Parser_Algo.md

     1. If its an in-place definition of a class, enum, struct, or union:
     2. If its a decltype (Not supported yet but draft impl there)
     3. If its a compound native type expression (unsigned, char, short, long, int, float, dobule, etc )
+    4. If its a typename amcro
-    4. Ends up being a regular type alias of an identifier
+    5. A regular type alias of an identifier
 5. Parse specifiers (postfix)
 6. We need to now look ahead to see If we're dealing with a function typename
 7. If wer're dealing with a function typename: